lukstei/trading-backtest/README.md

 I've written this library to primarily try out this strategy.

-The cointegration strategy or also known as pairs trading strategy tries to take two stocks and create a linear model to find a optimal hedge ratio between them to create a stationary process.
+The cointegration strategy, or also known as pairs trading strategy, tries to take two stocks and create a linear model to find a optimal hedge ratio between them in order create a stationary process.

 Assume stocks A and B with prices Pa and Pb respectively, we set `Pa = alpha + beta*Pb` and try to find optimal `alpha` and `beta`.
 One method to find `alpha` and `beta` is using a so called Kalman Filter which is a dynamic bayesian model and we use it as an online linear regression model for getting our values.

 After we've found the values we look at the residuals given by `residuals = Pa - alpha - beta*Pb`, and if the last residual is greater than some threshold value you go short n*A stocks and long n*beta*B, for some fixed `n`.